Updated April 25, 2023

 #4 – Management Dashboard

-The management dashboard is one of the top performance management tools widely used by organizations nowadays.
-Key work or, in its case, we can make a speciality of this management tool, compiles all performance information together.
-Be it daily productivity, timing extra work or anything specific, all come under one roof.
+The management dashboard is one of the top performance management tools organizations use nowadays.
+Key work or, in its case, we can make a specialty of this management tool, compiles all performance information together.
+Daily productivity, timing extra work, or anything specific all come under one roof.
 Performance information presentation is often in graphs or charts.
 It is mainly a day to the day development process.
-One of the best quality of this performance management tool is that the dashboard of an employee can be seen anywhere, making it easy to monitor the activities of employees.
-It is easy to use and real-time user interface.
-Still, that only shows the operational performance not the strategic.
-It has its own limitations and employers need to understand all these to avoid any mistakes while measuring the performance of its employees.
+One of the best qualities of this performance management tool is that the dashboard of an employee can be seen anywhere, making it easy to monitor the activities of employees.
+It is easy to use and has a real-time user interface.
+Still, that only shows the operational performance, not the strategy.
+It has its limitations, and employers need to understand all these to avoid any mistakes while measuring the performance of their employees.

 #5 – Mission and Vision Statements

-With the usage of approx 50%, Mission and Vision statement management tool is one of the most used performance management tools.
-Usage of this management tool is recommended as well encouraged by many because of its overriding purpose.
-Mission and Vision statement performance management tools ensure that operational, individual strategies and performance level are the same.
+With the usage of approx 50%, Mission and Vision statement management tools are one of the most used performance management tools.
+Many recommend and encourage this management tool because of its overriding purpose.
+Mission and Vision statement performance management tools ensure that operational, individual strategies and performance levels are the same.
 They both should be on the same page.
-Mission describes the purpose of an organization and the existence that motivates team member.
+Mission describes the purpose of an organization and the existence that motivates team members.

 Often, Mission and Vision statements may be misunderstood by many but not every time.
-It is very important that all the employees understand the mission so that their actions can result in the growth of the organization.
+It is very important that all the employees understand the mission so that their actions can result in the organization’s growth.
 For example- Google’s mission is to ‘Organize the World’s information and make it accessible and useful for everyone.
 The vision statements of an organization should be inspirational and clear.
-For example, John F. Kennedy’s famous vision; ‘we will put a man on the moon and bring him back safely by the end of the decade’.
-Undoubtedly, this vision is inspirational, clear and crisp.
+For example, John F. Kennedy’s famous vision, ‘We will put a man on the moon and bring him back safely by the end of the decade’.
+Undoubtedly, this vision is inspirational, clear, and crisp.